-- 1. The equipment shall only be used for normal purposes described in the standard operating instructions, and within the relevant safety standards of the country where the equipment is used. - 2.
-External mechanical force (i.e. dropped, scratched sensor window, damaged metalwork, a broken or damaged USB port, power supply connector etc.) - 3.
-Water or moisture inside the product due to improper storage or use. - 4.
-The guarantee shall not apply to the equipment damaged by flood, fire, earthquake, lighting strike etc. (Force majeure) - 5.
-Disassembling, repairing, or refurbishment made or attempted by anyone other than Starlight Xpress without prior authorisation. - 6.
-This guarantee shall not apply to components that have a naturally limited life. - 7.
-Starlight Xpress' decision in all matters is final, and any faulty component which has been replaced will become the property of Starlight Xpress Ltd.
+- 1) The equipment shall only be used for normal purposes described in the standard operating instructions, and within the relevant safety standards of the country where the equipment is used. - 2) Repairs under guarantee will be free of charge providing proof of purchase is produced, and that the equipment is returned to the Service Agent at the Purchaser's expense and risk, and that the equipment proves to be defective. - 3) The guarantee shall not apply to equipment damaged by fire, accident, wear an tear, misuse, unauthorised repairs, or modified in any way whatsoever, or damage suffered in transit to or from the Purchaser. - 4) The Purchaser's sole and exclusive rights under this guarantee is for repair, or at our discretion the replacement of the equipment or any part thereof, and no remedy to consequential loss or damage whatsoever. - 5) This guarantee shall not apply to components that have a naturally limited life. - 6) Starlight Xpress's decision in all matters is final, and any faulty component which has been replaced will become the property of Starlight Xpress Ltd.